babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomateAUIFlow.md

 # Testing Conventions: Automating a UI Flow [DRAFT]
 When testing a story, functionality can normally be tested at multiple levels of test pyramid and nearly always at the UI level. *So the question becomes were do we want to test and why*.
-As a geneal rule to lower in the testing pyramid you can test the more efficent and resource inespensive a test is, for example unit or inegration or snapshot tests.
+As a general rule to lower in the testing pyramid you can test the more efficient and resource inexpensive a test is, for example unit or integration or snapshot tests.

-Testing at the UI level should be utilised for funciotnality that can't be fully tested at other levels or to test a end to end flow or requires subjective evaulation i.e. video.
-Once we have decided to create a UI test, the next stage is to decide if we should automate the test scenareo and should be agreed between QA and Dev.
+Testing at the UI level should be utilised for functionality that can't be fully tested at other levels or to test an end to end flow or requires subjective evaluation i.e. video.
+Once we have decided to create a UI test, the next stage is to decide if we should automate the test scenario and should be agreed between QA and Dev.

 UI automation facilitates regular regression testing and earlier identification of bugs prior to a release.
-This article explains how we automate a UI flow for a iOS applciaiotn.
+This article explains how we automate a UI flow for a iOS application.

 # Test Scenarios
-Once QA and Dev have agreed to automate a UI flow, we will define the test sceanrio.
+Once QA and Dev have agreed to automate a UI flow, we will define the test scenario.
 Tests are normally defined by QA after discussion with Dev and written in the [gherkin](https://cucumber.io/docs/gherkin/), with the test stored in TestRail.

 # Preparation
 ## Automation Components
 Before starting, we need to understand the components used in automation, in order to understand how to create tests.
 For completely new functional you will be expected to implement code in the following areas.
 The design pattern selected was based on Cucumber and the Page Object Model.

 ### Feature Files
 Feature files contain the test scenarios written in [Gherkin](https://cucumber.io/docs/gherkin/) syntax.
 The naming convention for the file itself is normally `functionality` `sub-functionality` *Feature.swift*.
 For example `AppointmentsFamilyFeature.swift`.
-These files should contain all test scenarios for the specified area in roder to facilitate targted testing of fucntional areas.
+These files should contain all test scenarios for the specified area in order to facilitate targeted testing of functional areas.

 ### Step definitions
-Steps definitions are used to link the human readable Gherkin to user actions, implmented in screen objects.
+Steps definitions are used to link the human readable Gherkin to user actions, implemented in screen objects.
 The framework selected was [xctest-gherkin](https://github.com/net-a-porter-mobile/XCTest-Gherkin).
-The framework uses regex to search for the corresponding step and facilitates passing in upto two parameters.
+The framework uses regex to search for the corresponding step and facilitates passing in up to two parameters.

 It is at this level where we should be asserting screen states, performing actions or grouping *cross screen* actions.
 A detailed naming convention for step definitions is defined [here](https://github.com/Babylonpartners/ios-playbook/blob/master/Cookbook/Technical-Documents/UIAutomation.md).

 ### Screen Objects
 Screen objects contain the code that controls the user interface, check screen states or in limited cases groups *single screen* actions.
-Scrren objects should adher to the single responsibility principle.
+Screen objects should adhere to the single responsibility principle.

 #### State Checks
 State check functions are intended to *evaluate* the screen under tests and return a value.
-In pratise these fall, into three categories but are not limited to these.
+In practise these fall, into three categories but are not limited to these.
 Code to check if something is displayed ```func isScreenDisplayed() -> Bool``` or ```func isCardDisplayed(for card: HomeScreenCards) -> Bool```.
-The paramater being passed in can come from the feature file or the stepdefinition.
-The third common one is to retrieve a value or count from the screen ```func pharmaciesCount() -> Int```.
+The parameter being passed in can come from the feature file or the step definition.
+The third common one is too retrieve a value or count from the screen ```func pharmaciesCount() -> Int```.
 The return value should be evaluated at the step level and the passed or failed based on the result.

 #### Interface Interactions
 Interactions are intended to cover user actions on the screen, if we look at the login screen we would find functions like ```func enterEmail(_ email: String)``` or ```func enterPassword()```.
 We can also group common actions so long as they are within the scope of the screen and make logical sense, staying with the login screen we could have a ```func enterCredentialsAndLogin(email: String)```

 #### Accessibility identifiers
 Accessibility identifiers for **XCUIElement** should be stored within the screen object, normally in a *enum* for each element type.
 And then referenced from the functions using ```Cells.passwordField```.
-This ensure that idenfiers are only stored once in the code and can be updated with a single change.
+This ensure that identifiers are only stored once in the code and can be updated with a single change.

 A detailed naming convention for accessibility identifiers can be found [here](https://github.com/Babylonpartners/ios-playbook/blob/master/Cookbook/Technical-Documents/AutomationIdentifiers.md).

 ### API Calls
-In order to optimise test scenarios and exeuction times, we utilise API calls to control the state of the applicaiton under test.
-For example when testing family appointments we can use the API to add family memebers of any type to a users account or prescribe medication.
+In order to optimise test scenarios and execution times, we utilise API calls to control the state of the application under test.
+For example when testing family appointments we can use the API to add family members of any type to a users account or prescribe medication.
 The reasoning for this is to speed up the tests and reduce duplicate through the removal of common actions.
-This way the test can begin in controled state.
+This way the test can begin in controlled state.
 This is normally done through extending `APIInterface` with the request specific to the area under tests `APIInterface+Appointment`

 # Automate a flow
-We will now go through a abridged set of development tasks necessary to automate a simple login UI flow.
+We will now go through an abridged set of development tasks necessary to automate a simple login UI flow.

 ```swift
 	func test_login_as_uk_user() {